Skip to content

 1. SPF (Sender Policy Framework) verifies that the sending server is allowed to send on behalf of your domain.

-Typically reviewed within 24 hours.
+Reviews usually happen within 24 hours.